JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 Builder inference works in terms of _postponed type variables_, which appear inside builder lambda during builder inference analysis.
 Postponed type variable is a type argument's type, which is in the process of inferring.
-This means that the compiler still doesn't associate it with some concrete type but uses it for collecting a type information about the type argument.
+The compiler uses it for collecting type information about the type argument.

 Consider the example with [`buildList()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/build-list.html):